-In this brief, we report the results of a quantitative assessment of the consequences of counter-sanctions introduced by the Russian government in 2014.
+In this brief, we report the results of a quantitative assessment of the consequences of counter-sanctions introduced by the Russian government in 2014 – Russian food embargo.
 We consider several affected commodity groups: meat, fish, dairy products, fruit and vegetables.
-Applying a partial equilibrium analysis to the data from several sources, including Rosstat, Euromonitor, UN Comtrade, industry reviews etc. as of 2018, we obtain that consumers’ total loss amounts to 445 bn Rub, or 3000 Rub per year for each Russian citizen, which is equivalent to a 4.8% increase in food expenditure for those who are close to the poverty line.
+Applying a partial equilibrium analysis to the data from several sources, including Rosstat, Euromonitor, UN Comtrade, industry reviews etc. as of 2018, we obtain that consumers’ total loss amounts to 445 bn Rub, or 3000 Rub per year for each Russian citizen.
+This is equivalent to a 4.8% increase in food expenditure for those who are close to the poverty line.
 Out of this amount, 84% is distributed towards producer gains, 3% to importers, while the deadweight loss amounts to 13%.
 Based on industry dynamics, we identify industries where import substitution policies led to positive developments, industries where these policies failed and group of industries where partial success of import substitution was very costly for consumers.

 The full text of the underlying paper is forthcoming in the Journal of the New Economic Association in October 2019.